ontouchstart/rabbit-holes/docs/openclaw/README.md

 - What do we really want?
 - What do we really need?
 - Do we really have options and choices?
-- Can we really fight the temptation or tide?
+- Can we fight the temptation or tide?